regenwatchdog/regenwatchdog.github.io/_posts/2020-10-06-september-news-roundup.md

 <img src="http://estatewatch.london/images/lambethestates.png" class="img-fluid rounded img-thumbnail">

-The news was revealed by a response to an [FOI request](https://www.whatdotheyknow.com/request/cressingham_gardens_3?nocache=incoming-1639570#incoming-1639570) from the Director of the GLA's Affordable Housing Programme and a letter from Deputy Mayor Tom Copley, which it is [reported](https://www.insidehousing.co.uk/news/news/gla-funding-withdrawn-for-three-major-council-estate-regeneration-schemes-68045) to state that any new funding bid would require residents to be balloted on the demolition of their homes.
+The news was revealed by a response to an [FOI request](https://www.whatdotheyknow.com/request/cressingham_gardens_3?nocache=incoming-1639570#incoming-1639570) from the Director of the GLA's Affordable Housing Programme and a letter from Deputy Mayor Tom Copley.

+Inside Housing magazine [reports](https://www.insidehousing.co.uk/news/news/gla-funding-withdrawn-for-three-major-council-estate-regeneration-schemes-68045) the deputy Mayor as stating that any new funding bid would require residents to be balloted on the demolition of their homes. (you can register to gain free access to the article)

 This could mean the end for some of these schemes, especially Cressingham Gardens estate where the Council's plans have met with fierce opposition from the outset.

-Residents there have championed their own alternative [refurbishment plans](http://cressinghampeoplesplan.org.uk) for the estate with a [survey](http://cressinghampeoplesplan.org.uk/docs/TPP.pdf) finding that 86% wanted refurbishment versus only 4% in favour demolition.
+Cressingham residents have come forward with their own alternative regeneration plans, involving refurbishment and in-fill development.
+The [Cressingham People's Plan](http://cressinghampeoplesplan.org.uk) also conducted a survey showing that 86% of residents favoured refurbishment versus only 4% demolition.

-According to a [report](https://www.insidehousing.co.uk/news/news/gla-funding-withdrawn-for-three-major-council-estate-regeneration-schemes-68045) from Inside Housing Magazine, Lambeth Council says it intends to proceed with at least one of the estates (Westbury estate) regardless, using its own funding from Right to Buy receipts rather than GLA funding.
+Lambeth Council is reported to have said that it intends to proceed with at least one of the schemes (Westbury estate) regardless, using its own funding from Right to Buy receipts rather than GLA funding.

 A loophole in the Mayor's [ballot requirement](https://www.london.gov.uk/what-we-do/housing-and-land/improving-quality/estate-regeneration) allows Councils to avoid balloting residents by avoiding applying for GLA funding altogether.